The Possible Gamechanger of COMP360 for Treating Treatment-Resistant Depression

 Written by Anish Marella

-Psychiatric medicine is undergoing a seismic shift as Compass pathways announce successful results from its Phase 3 trial (COMP006).
+Psychiatric medicine is undergoing a seismic shift as Compass Pathways announces successful results from its second Phase 3 trial evaluating COMP360 for treatment-resistant depression (TRD).

 Understanding TRD